-Experience: Although system assets recognized a 21.7% rate of return on a market basis, the fund recognized a 6.5% rate of return on an actuarial basis after accounting for the smoothing of this year's gain and the prior gains and losses (please see page C-2).
-In aggregate, there was an experience gain of \$71 million (approximately 2.2% of beginning of year liabilities).
-This gain was made up of a \$24 million investment loss and a \$95 million liability gain and resulted in the funding status increasing from 42.2% to 43.3%.
+Experience: System assets earned a 2.8% return on a market basis, although the fund recognized an 11.5% rate of return on an actuarial basis after accounting for the smoothing of this year's loss and the prior gains (please see page C-2).
+In aggregate, there was an experience gain of \$107 million (approximately 3.2% of beginning of year liabilities).
+This gain was made up of a \$45 million investment gain and a \$62 million liability gain and resulted in the funding status increasing from 43.3% to 46.0%, before reflecting the changes in the method.
 In addition to the gains related to pay increases, there were gains and losses related to demographic experience (things happening to members).
-The table below shows a comparison of actual activity versus expected activity (based on valuation assumptions):
+The table on the following page shows a comparison of actual activity versus expected activity (based on valuation assumptions):